(This page revised October 9, 2015)

 Like Pelikan’s pen, the Nozac uses a helical cam (a long-pitch screw) to move the piston along the barrel.
 (The “threads” are cut into the operating shaft instead of protruding from it; and there are dimples in the piston shaft, as described below, that ride in these threads.)
 The piston knob is secured to the operating shaft by means of a crosswise metal pin that fits into a hole drilled through the shaft and the knob after they are assembled.
 (Conklin drilled the hole for the pin only partway through the knob; there is therefore only one hole.
 If repair of the piston mechanism requires its disassembly, the repairer must drill a matching hole from the other side of the knob in order to drive the pin out.)

-But unlike Pelikan’s differential (double-action) design in which the piston knob screws itself away from the barrel as it is turned to drive the piston toward the proximal end of the barrel, the Nozac’s knob is secured by washers on the operating shaft and does not move longitudinally.
+But unlike Pelikan’s differential (double-action) design in which the piston knob screws itself away from the barrel as it is turned to drive the piston toward the front end of the barrel, the Nozac’s knob is secured by washers on the operating shaft and does not move longitudinally.
 This design (U.S. Patent No 1,902,809) is referred to as a single-action mechanism.
 Shown here are a portion of the patent drawing and an enlarged view of the piston unit shown in the illustration above.
 Note that the patent drawing illustrates a pen with a separable blind cap covering a smaller knob for operating the mechanism.
 Conklin never implemented this design in an actual piston-filling pen, but the twist-actuated All-American bulb filler uses it.
 (The All-American was a Conklin sub-brand, with lever-, plunger-, and bulb-filling models.)

-This illustration, in which the piston is retracted fully toward the distal end of the barrel, shows the operating shaft assembly: brass shaft, brass washers, cast aluminum retaining collar that screws into the distal end of the barrel, piston knob, and crosswise steel pin.
+This illustration, in which the piston is retracted fully toward the back end of the barrel, shows the operating shaft assembly: brass shaft, brass washers, cast aluminum retaining collar that screws into the back end of the barrel, piston knob, and crosswise steel pin.
 It also shows clearly how the front end of the piston shaft is assembled.
-Two flanged collars, placed back to back, hold the cork seal between them and are then secured to the proximal end of the shaft by means of an adhesive that also seals the joint against leakage.
+Two flanged collars, placed back to back, hold the cork seal between them and are then secured to the forward end of the shaft by means of an adhesive that also seals the joint against leakage.
 The shaft, being a tube, requires a plug at its end, in the form of a small sheet metal piece dimpled to resemble a British army helmet of the First and Second World Wars.

-The piston shaft is a thin-walled metal tube with two dimples near its distal end to serve as “threads” that engage the screw shaft.
+The piston shaft is a thin-walled metal tube with two dimples near its back end to serve as “threads” that engage the screw shaft.
 (You can see the dimples clearly in the partial illustrations above and farther down the page.)
 The tube is actually formed from a sheet metal strip and seamed along its length.
 The seam is made in the same manner as a felled seam in clothing, as shown to the left here:

 This seam serves a dual purpose; not only does it close the tube, but it also functions as a key, running in a notch on one side of the hole in the wall at the middle of the barrel, as shown to the right above, to keep the shaft from rotating as the screw shaft is turned.
 (As shown here, Conklin actually made the wall with two notches in it, possibly for greater ease of assembly.)